pypackaging-native/pypackaging-native/docs/meta-topics/no_build_farm.md

 ## Current state

-This topic has been discussed on and of, however there is no concrete effort happening in this direction as of Dec 2022.
+This topic has been discussed on and off, however there is no concrete effort happening in this direction as of Dec 2022.

 One early attempt at a solution was